-If the member is enrolled with private insurance, the Behavioral Health Home role is to coordinate care with the current provider and health plan, determine the need for an SMI evaluation, and work directly with the health plan to ensure the member is receiving needed services and follow up.
-For persons who are not yet enrolled in Medicaid, Block Grant programs or the Marketplace, Behavioral Health Homes are required to continue to pursue coverage for the person.
+Urgent Engagement is a no wrong door approach and therefore, all persons are eligible, regardless of benefit or assigned health plan.
+If the member is enrolled with another health plan or private insurance, the Behavioral Health Home role is to coordinate care with the current provider and health plan, determine the need for an SMI evaluation, and work directly with the health plan to ensure the member is receiving needed services and follow up.
+For persons who are not yet enrolled in Medicaid, Block Grant programs or the Marketplace, Behavioral Health Homes are required to continue to pursue coverage for the person for up to 45 days.

-One Hour Urgent Engagements at a Community Observation Unit (COU)
+One Hour Urgent Engagements at a Community Observation Center (COC)

-AzCH enrolled and State Only (N19/NSMI) inidviduals who receives services at a Community Observation Unit and identifies as not engaged with a BH provider must be referred for urgent engagement.
+Every person who receives services at a Community Observation Center and is not in active care must be referred for urgent engagement.
 The Behavioral Health Home must arrive within one hour of the request.
 Once a Behavioral Health Home makes contact with the member, they are responsible for discharge planning for that member, including transportation and a follow up appointment.
-The urgent engagement at a COU should be an abbreviated intake in order to quickly gather the information needed.
+The urgent engagement at a COC should be an abbreviated intake in order to quickly gather the information needed.
 The engagement process can be completed in a follow up appointment (preferably within the next 24-48 hours).